-Learning guitar can seem daunting.
-With all the different websites and teaching methods available it can be difficult choosing where to begin.
-Guitar Noise has been answering your questions for over ten years.
-The answers to most common questions are featured here.
+It’s hard for beginning guitar players.
+Not because it’s hard to learn guitar, but because there are so many resources and ways to learn that it can be difficult choosing where to begin.
+Guitar Noise has been answering your guitar questions for more than fifteen years.
+The answers to the most common questions are featured here.

 The greatest learning you can get is from a teacher.
 One on one lessons really allow you to grasp the concepts of learning at a faster rate and allow you to understand more effectively.
 If you are low on money and can’t afford a teacher then the internet is the next best thing.
 This, though, is going to mean that you will be learning ‘on your own’.

 Guitar Noise is the best source for free online guitar lessons.
 Over the past ten years we’ve published hundreds of lessons, tips and reviews for students of all levels.
 We feel this site has something to offer everyone – from the absolute beginner to the seasoned professional.
 You might be wondering what order to begin reading the lessons in.
 This is easily one of the most common questions we get.
 To give you a full answer to this question we have written a blog post entitled: Where do I Begin?